 In December, 2017, a man was arrested on a charge of quasi-sexual assault, for kissing a sleeping woman on the train in Osaka.
 Yes, many of us have an experiece of falling asleep on the train.
-If a stranger kisses you while you are sleeping?
-It is such an indecent and disgusting act.
+If a stranger kissed you while you were sleeping?
+It would be such an indecent and disgusting act.

 This incident reminded me of the fairy tales of a sleeping beauty such as Snow White or Little Briar Rose, who awakened by the kiss of a prince.
 So I tweeted something like this on December 11th.

-“Coming to think of it, those princes in the fairy tale are also considered to be quasi-sexual offensers, because they kissed the beauties (who were toally strangers to them) while they were unconscious.”
+“Coming to think of it, those princes in the fairy tale also can be considered to be quasi-sexual offensers, because they kissed the beauties (who were toally strangers to them) while they were unconscious.”

 Then this tweet went viral, and even ‘Yahoo!
 JAPAN News’ introduced the argument over the tweet as a current topic.

 Many tweeters misunderstood or misread my comment and criticized or denounced it in strong language.
 Although I made replies to some extent on Twitter, I couldn’t say much in the limited word count.
 So, I’d like to discuss here why I think the prince’s kiss is a sexual assault and why it is ncecessary to pay attention to it.
 And I’m going to discuss it so that I can respond to all those typical critisizing tweet replies.

 Most criticism to my tweet had a claim based on this kind of argument: “Are you crazy reading a fairy tale like that?”
 “You are just mixing up fiction and reality.”
 “Don’t destroy the dream.”